#PositiveComputing #SocialComputing #InclusiveDesign

 Our research explores the design of human-centered technologies to bridge Cultural barriers, improve Collaboration, and build Community.
 On a high-level, our lab aims to tackle timely, high-impact, human-oriented societal challenges.
 Our goal is to design socially-conscious, technological solutions that can benefit social good.
 Check out our C3 Team and current research projects here!

-• Indigenous technology and data (In collaboration with Prof. Melanie Zurba, Dalhousie University)
+- Indigenous technology and data (In collaboration with Prof. Melanie Zurba, School of Environmental Studies, Dalhousie University)

 This work is situated within Human-Computer Interaction (HCI), Inclusive Design, Social Computing and Computer-Supported Cooperative Work (CSCW) and Information Visualization (InfoVis).
 We draw heavily from psychology, cultural anthropology, media art and urban studies to design creative technological interventions and nuanced studies of the interplay between humans and machines.